habib049/8-puzzle-solver/README.md

 # 8-puzzle-solver
-### it is python based solution of 8 puzzle using a* algorithm with the heuristics of number of tiles misplaced
+#### It is python based solution of 8 puzzle using a* algorithm with the heuristics of number of tiles misplaced